Dodgers vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has four doubles, six home runs, 17 walks and 14 RBI (34 total hits).
-He has stolen three bases.
+- Bogaerts has 35 hits with four doubles, six home runs, 17 walks and 14 RBI.
+He's also stolen three bases.

 Bogaerts Recent Games